stanford-scs/scp-spec/draft-mazieres-dinrg-scp-02.md

    ballot (the two outcomes are contradictory), and

-2. A node may not vote for `commit b` for any ballot `b` unless it has aborted every lesser ballot with a different value.
+2. A node may not vote for `commit b` for any ballot `b` unless it has confirmed `abort` for every lesser ballot with a different value.

 The second condition requires voting to abort large numbers of ballots before voting to commit a ballot `b`.
 We call this _preparing_ ballot